 - Benchmark Litigation- Minnesota Litigation Star since 2015

-- Mock Trial Panelist: Connecting with Juries and Developing “Good Company” Stories, Grocery Manufacturers Association Annual Legal Conference, Palm Beach Gardens, FL (March 2019)
+- Mock Trial Panelist: Connecting with Juries and Developing “Good Company” Stories, Consumer Brands Association Annual Legal Conference, Palm Beach Gardens, FL (March 2019)

 - Fighting Back Against Class Action Litigation, Grocery Manufacturers Association 2017 Legal Conference, San Diego, CA.

 - Diacetyl, Flavorings, and the (continued) March of Junk Science, Grocery Manufacturers Association 2016 Legal Conference, Dana Point, CA.

 - Flavorings, Colors, and Other Additives: Managing Current and Future Litigation Risks, Grocery Manufacturers Association 2014 Litigation Conference, Dana Point, CA